Step-by-Step: How to Get Started with Marketing AI

 I'll pull my most promising links into a common repository.
 As I read and research, I'll also note names of interesting solutions that come up.

-(Hint: You'll find a lot of this on the Marketing AI Institute blog, including specific solutions.)
+Hint: You'll find a lot of this on the Marketing AI Institute blog, including specific solutions.
+And to truly understand, pilot and scale AI—while learning from anywhere—check out the AI Academy for Marketers.

 Step 5: Narrow Down Potential Solutions